tinacms/tinacms/CONTRIBUTING.md

 npm run lerna -- publish from-package --yes
 ```

+At this point, your branch is ready to be merged to master.

+- You may now merge, or ask reviewers to approve again and let them know that the only new changes are related to versioning.

 **WARNING: Do not run `npm install` from inside the `packages` directory**

 TinaCMS uses [Lerna](https://lerna.js.org/) to manage dependencies when developing locally.
 This allows the various packages to reference each other via symlinks.
 Running `npm install` from within a package replaces the symlinks with references to the packages in the npm registry.